 We use systemd to start NetBox automatically during the boot process of the instance.

-1 .
-Copy the systemd scripts from the contrib
+1. Copy the systemd scripts from the contrib directory to their final location:

 cp /opt/netbox/contrib/*.service /etc/systemd/system/

-2 .
-Reload they systemd daemon:
+2. Reload the systemd daemon:

 systemctl daemon-reload

-3 .
-Start and enable the netbox-rq
+3. Start and enable the netbox-rq service

-systemctl start netbox netbox-rq
+systemctl start netbox netbox-rq.service

-systemctl enable netbox netbox-rq
+systemctl enable netbox netbox-rq.service

 To provide an additional layer of security, NetBox will be running behind a NGINX reverse proxy.
-This proxy replies to all requests to NetBox and avoids exposing the application directly on the Internet.
+This proxy replies to all requests to NetBox and avoids exposing the application directly on the internet.

-in a text editor of your choice, i.e. nano
+1. Create and open the file /etc/nginx/sites-available/netbox.conf in a text editor of your choice, i.e. nano:

 nano /etc/nginx/sites-available/netbox.conf